NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_network-plugins-overview.rst

 Keep in mind that VLANs are limited to the range of 1 to 4094.
 When using VLANs, no more than 4092 isolated networks can exist.
-Keep this scaling limitation in mind when designing your Openstack environment.
+Keep this scaling limitation in mind when designing your OpenStack environment.
 Other encapsulation methodologies aim to solve this problem by encapsulating network packets with a larger virtual networking identifier.
 GRE (Generic Routing Encapsulation), GENEVE